mitchphillipson/GDX.jl/README.md

 If a parameter has a * domain, then a new set is created based on the entries of the column.
 This set will be called :__[parm_name]_[column_index].

+This package requires you to install [gams.transfer](https://www.gams.com/latest/docs/API_PY_GAMSTRANSFER.html) into Julia's Python package.
+This will be loaded with PyCall.jl.
+I've found this to be finicky since gams.transfer is not available via pip (yet).
+Gams.transfer also requires a Gams installation.

 To Do:
 1. Add options to load_universe_gdx to do the following:
     1. Only load some sets/parameters